-Archiving Official Documents All application and supporting materials submitted during the admission process become the property of Hillsdale College and will not be returned.
-If a student does not enroll in the term for which he applied, these materials will remain in our files for one academic year following the term for which they were submitted.
-If the application is not reactivated in one year, the materials will be appropriately discarded.
+Archiving Official Documents All application and supporting materials submitted during the admissions process become the property of Hillsdale College and will not be returned.
+If a student does not enroll in the term for which he applied, only supporting documents will remain in our files for one academic year following the term for which they were submitted.
+To be considered for admission to subsequent terms, a new application and writing supplement must be submitted.